Mike Williamson (footballer): Gateshead

 In August 2018, he signed a one-year contract with Gateshead.
 Williamson, like the majority of Gateshead's players and staff, did not have his contract renewed at the end of the season due to financial issues.
 He became a player-coach on 14 January 2019 after Ben Clark was appointed manager permanently.

+Managerial and coaching career

+Gateshead

 Williamson was appointed as player-manager of Gateshead on 11 June 2019 with Ian Watson as his assistant, after the club's demotion to the National League North.
 His side were in eighth, two points off the playoffs, when the season was abandoned in March 2020 due to the COVID-19 pandemic.

 After picking up a maximum 12 points from four games in December 2021, seeing his side in the promotion picture, Williamson was awarded the National League North Manager of the Month.
 On 2 May 2022, in the penultimate match of the 2021–22 season, a 2–2 draw with Chorley saw Gateshead crowned champions and promoted back to the National League, three years after their demotion.
 Williamson was later named National League North Manager of the Season.

+In the 2022–23 season, Williamson guided Gateshead to a 14th-place finish in the National League and a place in the 2023 FA Trophy final, but lost 1–0 to FC Halifax Town.
+He left Gateshead in October 2023 with the club in 6th position in the National League.

+Milton Keynes Dons

+On 17 October 2023, Williamson was appointed manager of League Two club Milton Keynes Dons with the club in 16th position.
+On 11 January 2024 he was named the EFL League Two Manager of the Month for December following a perfect month of results in which the club achieved 12 points from four games, returning them to play-off contention.
+Williamson went on to lead the club to a fourth place play-off finish, but was defeated 8–1 on aggregate over two semi-final legs to eventual play-off winners Crawley Town.

+Carlisle United

+On 19 September 2024, Williamson was appointed head coach of fellow League Two club Carlisle United.
+After just five wins from 25 games, he was sacked on 3 February 2025, with the club five points from safety in League Two.

+Rangers

+On 3 July 2025, Williamson was appointed first-team coach at Scottish Premiership side Rangers to work under head coach Russell Martin.

+Williamson, Martin and assistant head coach Matt Gill were removed from their respective positions on 5 October 2025, following the club’s poor performance.